 Forget everything you know about “Mud Season.”
-In the Pine Tree State, spring is a high-octane celebration of rebirth, quirkiness, and raw natural power.
-As the snowpack retreats, Maine reveals a landscape of roaring waterfalls, neon-green mountainsides, and traditions that have bonded communities for centuries.
+In the Pine Tree State, spring is a high-octane celebration.
+It features raw natural power and quirky local charm.
+As the snowpack retreats, Maine reveals a landscape of roaring waterfalls.
+Additionally, neon-green mountainsides emerge across the state.
+These traditions have bonded communities for centuries.

-There is no sound quite like the groan and crack of a frozen lake giving way to the spring sun.
-In Maine, Ice-Out isn’t just a weather event; it’s a high-stakes cultural phenomenon.
+There is no sound quite like the crack of a frozen lake.
+In Maine, Ice-Out is a high-stakes cultural phenomenon.

 -

-The Tradition: Since 1848, records have been kept at Moosehead Lake, where locals form fundraising pools to guess the exact minute the ice disappears.
-Objects are often placed on the ice; the moment they sink, fishing season is officially “on”.
+The Tradition: Locals have kept records at Moosehead Lake since 1848.
+They form fundraising pools to guess the exact minute the ice disappears.

 -